 The third tab titled “Ads” is where you will create and manage texts ads.
 Similarly, the “Ad Extensions” tab is the spot to create and assign extended ad copy to existing text ads.
 Use the “Keywords” tab to create, delete, or pause your relevant keywords, as well as their individual bids.
 You can also select the “Negative keywords” sub-tab to exclude search terms that are not relevant to your ads, products, or services.
 Also, always check the “Search terms” report sub-tag in order to view the actual searches people entered that led to a click on your ads.
 Finally, the “Audiences and “Demographics” tabs present search data relating to age, gender, geo-location, and much more!

 And there you have it!
-Now you are ready to dive into one of the best digital marketing tools in the world, and achieve your marketing goals!
+Now you are ready to dive into one of the best digital marketing tools in the world, and achieve your marketing goals.
+For more information on how to track your PPC campaigns, check out our list of the 9 most important PPC metrics for online merchants.
 If you require further assistance with your setup, Volusion has a team of AdWords certified professionals ready to create, manage, and optimize your account, so you don’t have to do it alone!